wmcnicho/QCP_SP2015/README.md

 ## Gate Representation

 For best results use the 'Functional' gate representation.
 Sparse Matrix works slightly faster than Functional (and Dense Matrix) but can not run on as many qubits.

+##JFreeChart
+This program uses the JFreeChart open source library for it's graph outputs.
+See http://www.jfree.org/jfreechart/ for more information.